Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/notebook/README.md

 The yaml file of the cd pipeline is [./doveops/cd-pipeline.yml](./doveops/cd-pipeline.yml.

-the first 6 steps is the same as ci-pipeline.
+the first 6 steps are the same as ci-pipeline.

-1. In the project pipeline page, click the "New pipeline" Button.
+1. On the project pipeline page, click the "New pipeline" Button.

     ![New Pipeline](../images/new_ci_pipeline_1.png "New Pipeline")